$\mathcal{P}^3$: Toward Versatile Embodied Agents: Introduction

-To address these issues, we introduce a perception module that actively detects dynamic changes in the environment, including those caused by the agent's own actions, human behaviors, other agents’ activities, and dynamic alterations in context.
-In contrast to previous systems with fragmented perception~\cite{Being-0,Nazarczuk2024ClosedLI}, our design decouples the perception module from specific tool agents and treats it as an always-on centralized service that continuously observes and perceives environmental cues, thereby enabling effective deployment of embodied agents in real-world environments.
-These cues are stored and periodically fed into the Visual Language Models (VLMs)~\cite{Qwen2.5-VL}, where context engineering is applied to perceive dynamic events in the scene, identify tasks actively, and check if the scene graph needs updating.
-This architecture brings the following benefits: (1) agents can detect changes that tool-based systems would miss, enhancing its ability to respond to emergencies; (2) agents can actively propose tasks based on its continuous observations, such as room cleaning or emergency handling; and (3) agents can seamlessly integrate with any tool, even those lacking standard feedback mechanisms.
+To address these issues, we introduce a perception module that actively detects dynamic changes in the environment, including those caused by the agent's own actions, human behaviors, other agents' activities, and dynamic alterations in context.
+In contrast to previous systems with fragmented perception~\cite{Being-0, Nazarczuk2024ClosedLI}, our design decouples the perception module from specific tool agents and treats it as an always-on centralized service that continuously observes and perceives environmental cues, thereby enabling effective deployment of embodied agents in real-world environments.
+These cues are stored and periodically fed into the Visual Language Models (VLMs)~\cite{Qwen2.5-VL}, where context engineering is applied to retrieve dynamic events in the scene, identify tasks actively, and update the scene graph for understanding high-level spatial relations. \textbf{This architecture brings the following benefits}: (1) agents can detect changes that tool-based systems would miss, enhancing their ability to respond to unexpected events; (2) agents can actively propose tasks based on their continuous observations, such as room cleaning or emergency handling; and (3) agents can seamlessly integrate with any tool, even those lacking standard feedback mechanisms.

-Building on this, the introduction of active tasks (autonomously identified based on robot perception) and diverse tool plug-ins significantly expands the range of executable tasks and available tools.
-This broader scope makes the weaknesses of earlier task-planning methods even more apparent, further underscoring their limitations.
+Owing to the perception module, a wide range of active tasks (i.e., tasks that are proactively proposed by the perception module) and diverse tool plug-ins are introduced, boosting the range and complexity of executable tasks and available tools.
+This broader scope further exposes the weaknesses of earlier task-planning methods.
 Specifically, earlier task planning methods typically follow a fixed first-in-first-out manner, lacking the ability to manage task executions based on user preferences or task dependency.
-For example, such systems would insist on finishing room tidying before addressing urgent events like a fire.
+For example, such systems would insist on finishing room tidying before addressing urgent events like putting out a fire.